If you are applying for the full time course course from within the UK click Apply Now

 We aim to develop you as a graduate who has the skills to work in diverse art, design and making contexts.

 You are likely to develop a ‘portfolio career’ that might involve a mix of working as an artist for gallery exhibitions, a designer making work to commission for specific contexts, and a maker who can fabricate work for yourself or others.

 Professional ‘real-world’ experience is central to this course.
 This could include the chance to show your work in public exhibitions, undertake internships, work on real commissions, and competitions – all of which will help you to build a professional CV.

 Our modules mirror the approach that professional artists will need to take in their careers.
 These aspects of the course will present you with challenges through which you can build experience and confidence for your dynamic career in the creative industries.

 Our links with the arts and creative industries are key to giving you the real world experience that will help your future career.
-Our current links include Sunderland Arts Studio, British Ceramics Biennial, Arts Council England, Centre of Ceramic Art (CoCA), National Association for Ceramics in Higher Education (NACHE), Equal Arts, Northern Gallery for Contemporary Art (NGCA), and Nissan.
+Our current links include Sunderland Arts Studio, British Ceramics Biennial, Arts Council England, Centre of Ceramic Art (CoCA), National Association for Ceramics in Higher Education (NACHE), Equal Arts, Northern Gallery for Contemporary Art (NGCA), Nissan, and the National Trust.